 CLIR is continuing to accept applications on a rolling basis.
-All applications that were submitted by the deadline are currently under review.

 Applicants may indicate which fellowship opportunity or opportunities best suit their qualifications when completing their online application, but applicants are normally considered for all potentially relevant and available positions.
 The same application is used for all positions.

 To be considered for 2018 Postdoctoral Fellowships, applicants must:

 - have received a Ph.D. after January 1, 2013, but before beginning the fellowship;

 - be legally permitted to work in the United States and/or Canada between 2018 and 2020;